resort-io/nyaa-watcher/SETUP.md

 Below are examples of regular expressions that can be modified for your needs.

-Titles with the `00` format may the words ***720p*** or ***1080p*** within them which will interfere with the matching, so you may want to use `regex` values to with title and episode numbers in the same pattern.
+Titles with the `00` format may the words ***720p*** or ***1080p*** within them which will interfere with the matching, so you may want to use a `regex` value with both the title and episode number pattern.

-Visit [Regex101](https://regex101.com/) for more information on creating and testing regular expressions.
+Visit [Regex101](https://regex101.com/) for more information on creating and testing patterns.

 ### Regular Expression Examples